COMPLIANCE GUIDE · 10 MIN READ

 How AAS makes compliance tractable

-The regulations do not specify a single file format — but the IDTA has published standardized AAS submodel templates that map exactly to each regulation's required data fields.
-When you fill in a Battery Passport submodel in AAS Studio, you are producing a file that directly satisfies EU Regulation 2023/1542.
+The regulations do not specify a single file format, but the IDTA has published standardized AAS submodel templates that map to the regulation's required data fields.
+When you fill in a Battery Passport submodel in AAS Studio, you produce the structurally valid file the regulation's data model expects.
+Legal conformity is a separate step: you declare most of it yourself under internal production control, and a notified body must be involved for the carbon footprint and recycled content figures.

-The AAS format is also machine-readable, meaning downstream systems — your customers' ERP, logistics platforms, recyclers — can ingest it automatically without manual data re-entry.
+The AAS format is also machine-readable, meaning downstream systems, such as your customers' ERP, logistics platforms, and recyclers, can ingest it automatically without manual data re-entry.

 Who is affected?